telerik/blazor-docs/styling-and-themes/overview.md

 The Telerik Bootstrap theme has a similar design to the Bootstrap framework and it uses the Bootstrap metrics to integrate Telerik Blazor components in an application that already uses Bootstrap for layout and styles.

-There are some important differences between the two products:
+There are some important differences between the Bootstrap framework and Telerik UI for Blazor:

-* Bootstrap and Telerik UI for Blazor are two completely separate products that do not share CSS classes and code.
+* The two products are completely independent.
+They do not share CSS classes and code.
 * The Telerik Bootstrap theme does not require or depend on the Bootstrap framework stylesheet.
 * The Bootstrap framework stylesheet and the Telerik Bootstrap theme cannot be used interchangeably.

 To use Bootstrap-styled Telerik components in a Bootstrap-styled app, you need to load both stylesheets.
-* The Telerik Bootstrap theme is not a subset or a superset of the Bootstrap framework stylesheets.

-You can use Bootstrap to create layouts and then put our components inside those layouts.
+You can use Bootstrap to create layouts and then put Telerik components inside those layouts.
 You can use Bootstrap CSS classes and utilities on your own HTML elements in the markup regardless of the components inside.

 > Using Bootstrap CSS classes on Telerik components may lead to styling conflicts and is generally not necessary or recommended.
+Do not set the `form-control` CSS class on Telerik input components such as ComboBox, TextBox, and others.

 You may want to avoid the Bootstrap framework and rely only on Telerik components for layout.
 In this case, [explore and compare the layout components in Telerik UI for Blazor]({%slug common-kb-layout-component-comparison%}).